blessed45/running-notes/LINUX-1-README.md

 Before we enter into the linux file structure, let us start by seeing how we can create and connect to a linux Os

-## CREATING A LINIX SYSTENM
+## CREATING A LINUX SYSTENM

-1. if you were going to create a linix system, you can either buy a server from the market and configure the server cost = $50,000
+1. if you were going to create a linux system, you can either buy a server from the market and configure the server cost = $50,000
    Time = 100x